Planting Lavender in the Garden

 Pay attention to soil depth and consistency - Once you have a few plants, prep your soil carefully.
 Lavender needs good drainage.
 Let me say it again for emphasis: Lavender needs GOOD DRAINAGE.
 Sorry for the yelling, but nothing kills a nice lavender plant faster than wet roots.
 You can increase your chances of succeeding with this herb by making sure you give it the right soil.

-I've written "provide soil that drains well" at least a hundred times on plant posts and in articles, but this time take it as gospel.
-Most gardens have clay soil, which can be a death sentence for lavender.
-Add sand, perlite, vermiculite, pot shards, pea gravel or pebbles, but make sure lavender's roots don't stay wet after watering or a good rain.
 Another option would be to plant on a hill or gentle slope that has good drainage naturally.
 You will still have to add loosening agents to the soil, but some of the work will be done for you and will act as added insurance.
 If you can't easily crumble and flip the soil in the planting hole you're using for lavender, it isn't porous enough.

 Wait for warmer weather - Lavender really takes off when the soil warms up in spring.
-If you're trying seeds or have seedlings from your grower ready to go, keeping them on a heated plant mat will make them happier, as will transplanting them about a week after you install your tomato plants, which should be after the frost free date for your area.
+If you are trying seeds or have seedlings from your grower ready to go, keeping them on a heated plant mat will make them happier, as will transplanting them about a week after you install your tomato plants, which should be after the frost free date for your area.

-Give lavender room - Most lavender varieties can grow to a height of between 14 to 32 inches and reach 14 to 32 inches across.
+Give lavender room to grow - Most lavender varieties can grow to a height of between 14 to 32 inches and reach 14 to 32 inches across.
 Check the listing on the plants you purchase for a better idea of how large they'll grow.
 Crowded plants become stressed and are more susceptible to mildew, insect predation and all manner of diseases.
 Thin seedlings to allow plenty of space between plants: This is important because it encourages good air flow, too.

 Humidity can be the enemy - Lavender plants need water, sure, but excess moisture and sometimes even high humidity can be a problem.
 If you live in a humid location, there are lavender cultivars that are more tolerant of muggy summer days, and your best option is to stick with them.
 Phenomenal (Lavandula x intermedia, Phenomenal) is one of the more popular, but every year sees new hybrids designed for heat, cold, moisture and pest resistance, so check your seed and plant catalogs for what available this season.